Sairyss/domain-driven-hexagon/README.md

 **Note**: `Command` is similar but not the same as described here: [Command Pattern](https://refactoring.guru/design-patterns/command).
 There are multiple definitions across the internet with similar but slightly different implementations.

 To execute a command you can use a `Command Bus` instead of importing a service directly.
-This will decouple a command Invoker from a Receiver so you can send your commands from anywhere without creating coupling.
+This will decouple a command Invoker from a Receiver, so you can send your commands from anywhere without creating coupling.

-Avoid command handlers executing other commands in this fashion: Command -> Command.
-Instead, use events for that purpose, and execute next commands in a chain in a Event handler: Command -> Event -> Command.
+Avoid command handlers executing other commands in this fashion: Command → Command.
+Instead, use events for that purpose, and execute next commands in a chain in an Event handler: Command → Event → Command.

 Example files: